c-cal/tiny_matrix_client/README.md

 # Tiny Matrix client

-This is in an extra small client for the [Matrix protocol](https://en.wikipedia.org/wiki/Matrix_(protocol).
+This is an extra small client for the [Matrix protocol](https://en.wikipedia.org/wiki/Matrix_(protocol).
 This project is build on top of the [matrix-js-sdk](https://github.com/matrix-org/matrix-js-sdk) with [React](https://reactjs.org/).

 ## Demo